Swydo/custom-integrations/README.md

         totals: {
             bar: '40',
         },
-        // Boolean (optional) - determines wether data is golden or not.
-Golden data means that the rows and totals are static and won't change anymore in the future.
-This setting is used to determine the Cache duration
-        isGolden: false,
         // Number (optional) - the total number of pages to expect.
 All other pages will be requested automatically when this value is returned on page one
         totalPages: 1,
         // Number (optional) - the total number of rows to expect.
 All other pages will be requested automatically when this value is returned on page one and perPage is available